Davide Frattesi

-Davide Frattesi (born 22 September 1999) is an Italian professional footballer who plays as a midfielder for Serie A club Inter Milan and the Italy national team.
+Davide Frattesi (born 22 September 1999) is an Italian professional footballer who plays as a central midfielder for Serie A club Lazio, on loan from Inter Milan, and the Italy national team.

 Club career

 Sassuolo

 On 20 December 2017, Frattesi made his professional debut in a 2–1 away defeat against Serie A club Atalanta in the round of 16 of Coppa Italia, he was replaced by Matteo Politano in the 74th minute.
 He made several more bench appearances for Sassuolo's senior team during the season, but did not appear on the field.

 Loan to Ascoli

 On 16 August 2018, Frattesi joined to Serie B side Ascoli on loan until 30 June 2019.
 Ten days later, on 26 August, he made his Serie B debut for Ascoli as a substitute replacing Tomasz Kupisz in the 57th minute of a 1–1 home draw against Cosenza.
 One week later, on 2 September, Frattesi played his first match as a starter, a 2–0 away defeat against Perugia, he was replaced after 61 minutes by Enrico Baldini.

 On 15 September he played his first entire match for Ascoli, a 1–0 home win over Lecce.
 Frattesi ended his season-long loan to Ascoli with 33 appearances, including 26 of them as a starter, and 2 assists.